bioinformed/glu-genetics/doc/user_manual/formats.rst

 Genotype data file format details
 =================================

-TRIP format
+tdat format
 -----------

-The GLU TRIP (genotriple) format is a tab-delimited ASCII format with exactly three columns of data and one row (line) of data per genotype to be stored.
+The GLU genotype triple (tdat) format is a tab-delimited ASCII format with exactly three columns of data and one row (line) of data per genotype to be stored.
 Rows may appear in any order and no header line is allowed.

 Columns: